Milonade/Zenith/README.md

 1. Simply fork or download [the project here](https://github.com/JasmineMolanoco/Zenith)

+2. Moove to the project file with `cd ./pathToProject`

-2. Then you can install dependancies
+3. Then you can install dependancies
 ```bash
   npm install
 ```

-3. Now you can run the app (local)
+4. Now you can run the app (local)

 ```bash
   ionic serve